The best museums in Barcelona

 ,regionOfInterest=(4096,2732))

-If you want to experience Chelsea in a more special way, I suggest these experiences:
+If you want to experience Chelsea in a more special way, I propose these experiences:

-The gastronomic offer in Chelsea is top-notch.
-Here you will find everything from Michelin-starred restaurants to historic pubs serving an unrivalled Sunday Roast.
+The gastronomic offer in Chelsea is first-class.
+Here you will find everything from Michelin-starred restaurants to historic pubs where an unbeatable Sunday Roast is served.
 It is the perfect place for a romantic dinner or to eat on an outdoor terrace, enjoying fresh ingredients and signature cuisine.

-The star event is the Chelsea Flower Show, which for one week in May transforms the neighbourhood's streets into a spectacular flower festival.
-Not only the gardens of the Royal Hospital, but all the shops and facades in Chelsea are decorated with fresh flowers in a design competition that attracts people from all over the world, including the royal family.
+The star event is the Chelsea Flower Show, which for one week in May transforms the streets of the neighbourhood into a spectacular festival of flowers.
+Not only the gardens of the Royal Hospital, but all the shops and façades of Chelsea are decorated with natural flowers in a design competition that attracts people from all over the world, including the royal family.

 ,regionOfInterest=(1024,682.5))